exploripy/exploripy/README.md

 #### Continuous Vs Target
 <br>
-* Statistics for each of the Continuous Variables
+* Statistics for each of the Continuous Variables <br>
-* Box Plot for each of the Continuous Variables
+* Box Plot for each of the Continuous Variables <br>
-* Histogram and Distribution for each of the Continuous Variables
+* Histogram and Distribution for each of the Continuous Variables <br>
 <p><img src='/ExploriPy/doc_images/Stats on Continuous Variables.png'> <br>

 #### Continuous Vs Target Categorical Feature
 <br>
-* Influencing Categorical Variables based on ANOVA
+* Influencing Categorical Variables based on ANOVA <br>
-* Categories with Similar Distributions
+* Categories with Similar Distributions <br>
-* Based on PostHoc Test (Tukey HSD), get the categories with similar distributions and plot the distributions as well.
+* Based on PostHoc Test (Tukey HSD), get the categories with similar distributions and plot the distributions as well. <br>

 #### Continuous Vs Target Continuous Feature
 <br>
-* Dependent Continuous Variables based on Correlation
+* Dependent Continuous Variables based on Correlation <br>
 <p><img src='/ExploriPy/doc_images/Correlation Heatmap.png'> <br>
-* Scatter Plot for Continuous with Continuous Target variable
+* Scatter Plot for Continuous with Continuous Target variable <br>
 <p><img src='/ExploriPy/doc_images/Scatter plot.PNG'> <br>
-* Correlation Heatmap, with all the continuous variables, considering only combinations with correlation >=0.5 or <=-0.5
+* Correlation Heatmap, with all the continuous variables, considering only combinations with correlation >=0.5 or <=-0.5 <br>
 <p><img src='/ExploriPy/doc_images/Correlation Heatmap.png'> <br>